 “So, now what?”
 Shelby asked.
 She looked at Crystal.

 Lewis rubbed his palms back and forth along the tops of his thighs.
 His hands were freezing, but sweating.
 He was more nervous than he had ever been about anything in his life.

-“Yeah, so I was thinking,” he said.
-His voice seemed to be disconnected from his brain.
+“Yeah, so I was thinking …” His voice seemed to be disconnected from his brain.
 It was like he was floating outside his body, watching himself talk.
 He couldn’t believe what he was saying.
-“The casino comped me a room for the night, so I thought maybe you two might wanna come up and, uh, you know … hang out.”
+“The casino comped me a room for the night, so I thought maybe you two might want to come up and hang out or something.”

 Shelby and Crystal exchanged glances.
 Shelby shifted uncomfortably in her chair.
 “Um, I don’t know if that’s such a good idea.”

 Lewis’ stomach tightened.
 He felt the overwhelming urge to retreat, to just curl up into a ball and roll out of the bar in shame.
 But then he pictured Michaelson, so confident, heading to the elevators with Amber—a girl he had met only hours before—wrapped around his finger.
 Michaelson wouldn’t give up that easily, would he?
 Fuck no, he wouldn’t.